-As we head into the colder months and spend more time indoors, it’s important to get up to date on the seasonal flu vaccine, as well as COVID-19 vaccines and boosters.
-We’ve pulled together the latest information from the Maine CDC, so you know where, when, and how to get the protection you need to stay healthy.
+As we head into the winter months and spend more time indoors, it’s vital to get up to date on the seasonal flu vaccine, as well as COVID-19 vaccines and boosters.
+We’ve pulled together the latest information from the Maine Center for Disease Control and Prevention (Maine CDC), so you know where, when, and how to get the protection you need to stay healthy.

-First, let’s remember the importance of the seasonal flu vaccine.
-Before COVID-19, this was one of the most important annual vaccination for most of us to get.
+Before COVID-19, seasonal flu vaccination was the most important annual vaccination for most of us to get.
 According to the U.S. CDC, flu vaccination prevents millions of illnesses and flu-related provider visits each year.
 The CDC estimates that from 2019-2020, the flu vaccination prevented 7.5 million influenza illnesses, 3.7 million influenza-associated medical visits, 105,000 influenza-associated hospitalizations, and 6,300 influenza-associated deaths.

 The U.S. and Maine CDCs recommend that people six months and older get an annual flu vaccine as early in the fall as possible.
-Call your primary care provider (PCP) or your local pharmacy and schedule your flu vaccination today.
-The good news is that Health Options makes the flu vaccine available at $0 cost-share to Members, and you can receive a flu shot at the same time as a COVID-19 vaccination if you still need one (or two).
+If you haven’t already done so, call your primary care provider (PCP) or your local pharmacy to schedule your flu vaccination today.
+The good news is that Health Options makes the flu vaccine available at $0 cost-share to Members, and you can receive a flu shot at the same time as a COVID-19 shot if you still need one.

-If you’re eligible, you can get your booster shot anywhere that provides the COVID-19 vaccine.
-You may hear directly from your health care provider about getting a booster, or you may contact the locations linked below for an appointment.
-Many locations are also offering drop-in vaccinations with no appointment necessary.
+You can get your booster shot anywhere that provides the COVID-19 vaccine.
+You may hear directly from your healthcare provider about getting a booster, or you may contact the locations linked below for an appointment.
+Many locations also offer drop-in vaccinations with no appointment necessary.

-For a final piece of vaccination news, COVID-19 vaccines are now widely available for individuals aged 5 and older throughout Maine.
+For a final piece of vaccination news, the Pfizer-BioNTech COVID-19 vaccine is now widely available for individuals aged 5 and older throughout Maine.
 As the Delta variant continues to be a prominent strain, vaccination is the safest way to protect against severe illness in children and adults.

 It’s also important to continue protecting unvaccinated children ages two and older, who should wear a mask in public spaces and around people with whom they do not live.